kristofzerbe/kiko.io/source/_posts/Discoveries-1.md

 They are maybe not the newest finds, not the fanciest ones, but remarkable for me and maybe for you also.

+{% anchorlist
-* Pure CSS halftone portrait from .jpg source
+  "Pure CSS halftone portrait from .jpg source|pure-css-halftone" "ScrollTrigger - Highlight Text|scrolltrigger-highlight-text" "Tiny long-press event handler|long-press-event-handler" "Show More/Less|show-more"
-* ScrollTrigger - Highlight Text
-* Tiny long-press event handler
-* Show More/Less
-* 3D banners with ScrollTrigger
+  "3D banners with ScrollTrigger|3d-banners-with-scrolltrigger"
-* Image Compare Viewer
+  "Image Compare Viewer|image-compare-viewer"
-* Add Read or Scroll Progress Bar To A Website To Indicate Read Progress
-* How to Get a Progressive Web App into the Google Play Store
+  "Add Read or Scroll Progress Bar To A Website To Indicate Read Progress|read-progress-bar" "How to Get a Progressive Web App into the Google Play Store|get-pwa-into-play-store"
+%}
 <!-- more -->

 {% discovery 'Pure CSS halftone portrait from .jpg source' 'Ana Tudor' https://codepen.io/thebabydino/pen/LYGGwrm Discoveries-1 pure-css-halftone.jpg %}